seanox/aspect-js/manual/en/markup.md

 In all cases, the output attribute can be combined with the condition attribute and is only executed when the condition is `true`.

-The behavior is similar to the `import` attribute, except that `output` is always executed for the element.
+The behavior is similar to the `import` attribute, except that `output` for the element is executed with each relevant render cycle.

 ```javascript
 var Model = {